-a) If the MF is selected, based on the response of the reserved media resource from the MF, the IMS AS shall
+Based on the response of the reserved media resource from the MF, the IMS AS shall:

-- delete the remote bootstrap data channel media description for the originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "sender"), i.e. the remote bootstrap data channel between originating UE and terminating network in the SDP offer;
+a) delete the remote bootstrap data channel media description for the originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "sender"), i.e. the remote bootstrap data channel between originating UE and terminating network in the SDP offer;

-- modify the remote bootstrap data channel media description for the terminating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "receiver"), i.e. the remote bootstrap data channel between terminating UE and originating network, and the IMS AS shall:
+b) modify the remote bootstrap data channel media description for the terminating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by" attribute with "bdc-used-by" parameter set to value "receiver"), i.e. the remote bootstrap data channel between terminating UE and originating network, and the IMS AS shall

-i) replace the DC endpoint information with the media resource information on the termination offered to the terminating UE if the media in anchored on the MF; and
+replace the DC endpoint information with the media resource information on the termination offered to the terminating UE if the media in anchored on the MF; and